pelithne/AKS_security_workshop/03-Deploy-infrastructure.md

     --address-prefixes $JUMPBOX_SUBNET_PREFIX \
     --network-security-group $JUMPBOX_NSG_NAME
 ````
-You have successfully configured the network for your hub virtual network.
-This will enable you to create a resilient and customizable AKS cluster.
-You have established three subnets and two NSGs, as depicted on the image:
+You have successfully configured the network for your hub virtual network.You have established three subnets and two NSGs, as depicted on the image:

 ![Screenshot](images/HubVnetandNsgOnly.jpg)